+C8

-C8 Entrance exams
+Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Not

-Submitted
+Submitted Used

-C8A SAT or ACT Х
+C8A SAT or ACT X

+C8A

-C8A ACT only
+ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or v
+C8A SAT and SAT Subject Tests or

-ACT л

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only